Federal Reserve Bank of Chicago: Branch

 The Federal Reserve Bank of Chicago has a branch office in Detroit.

 Board of directors

 The following people are on the board of directors as of 2023.
 Class A directors are elected by member banks to represent member banks.
 Class B directors are elected by member banks to represent the public.
 Class C directors are appointed by the board of governors to represent the public.
+The current chair is Jennifer Scanlon and the current deputy chair Juan Salgado.